Copped Hall is an historic Georgian mansion with a history that goes back to at least the 13th century.

 The Georgian mansion

 John Conyers, Edward's son, became caught up in the Palladian ideals sweeping English society in the mid-18th century, and tore down the mansion entirely in 1748 to make way for a new neo-classical house.
 Plans were drawn up by a trio of architects, and the new house was built on a different site.
-This was finished in 1758 and featured a a central block with a high dome and classical portico.
+This was finished in 1758 in a much more simplified form than many of the early proposals, which featured a portico together with a central rotunda and dome.
 In addition to the new mansion a 4 acre walled garden was added.
 In 1775 John Conyers son, also named John, called in Sir James Wyatt, one of leading architects of late 18th century Britain, to redesign the interiors.
 Wyatt's main contributions were the entrance screen and southern gatehouses.